Otto Skorzeny

-Otto Johann Anton Skorzeny (12 June 1908 – 5 July 1975) was an Austrian-born German SS-Standartenführer in the Waffen-SS during World War II.
-During the war, he was involved in a number of operations, including the removal from power of Hungarian Regent Miklós Horthy and the Gran Sasso raid that rescued Benito Mussolini from captivity.
-Skorzeny led Operation Greif in which German soldiers infiltrated Allied lines wearing their enemies' uniforms.
-As a result, he was charged in 1947 at the Dachau Military Tribunal with breaching the 1907 Hague Convention, but was acquitted.
+Otto Johann Anton Skorzeny (12 June 1908 – 5 July 1975) was an Austrian-born German intelligence officer and commando who served as an SS-Obersturmbannführer within the Waffen-SS during the Second World War.
+Over the course of the conflict, he was implicated in several notable operations, among them the removal from power of the Hungarian regent Miklós Horthy and the raid on Gran Sasso, which secured the liberation of Benito Mussolini from captivity.
+Skorzeny additionally commanded Operation Greif, an initiative in which German personnel infiltrated Allied positions while disguised in enemy uniforms.
+This latter action subsequently led to his prosecution in 1947 before the Dachau Military Tribunal on charges of violating the 1907 Hague Convention; he was, however, acquitted of these charges.

-Skorzeny escaped from an internment camp in 1948, hiding out on a Bavarian farm as well as in Salzburg and Paris before eventually settling in Spain.
-In 1953, he served as a military advisor to the Egyptian president Gamal Abdel Nasser.
-He was allegedly an advisor to Argentinian president Juan Perón.
-Skorzeny acted as an agent of Mossad, allegedly assisting with the execution of actions such as Operation Diamond.
-He died of lung cancer on 5 July 1975 in Madrid at the age of 67.
+Following his escape from an internment facility in 1948, Skorzeny sought refuge on a farm in Bavaria and subsequently resided in Salzburg and Paris before ultimately establishing himself in Francoist Spain.
+In 1953, he assumed the role of military advisor to the Egyptian president Gamal Abdel Nasser, and he is also reported to have served in an advisory capacity to the Argentine president Juan Perón, although this latter claim remains a matter of some historiographical uncertainty.
+Skorzeny died of lung cancer on 5 July 1975 in Madrid, at the age of sixty-seven.

 Early life

-Otto Skorzeny was born in Vienna into a middle-class Austrian family which had a long history of military service.
+Skorzeny was born on 12 June 1908, in Vienna, into a middle-class Austrian family which had a long history of military service.
 His surname is of Polish origin, and Skorzeny's distant ancestors came from Skorzęcin in the Greater Poland region, eventually immigrating to East Prussia.

 In addition to his native German, he spoke excellent French and was proficient in English.
 In his teens, Skorzeny once complained to his father about the austere lifestyle the family was enduring; his father replied, "There is no harm in doing without things.
 It might even be good for you not to get used to a soft life."

 He was a noted fencer as a member of a German-national Burschenschaft while studying at the Technical University of Vienna.
 He engaged in fifteen personal combats.
-The tenth resulted in a wound that left a dramatic duelling scar—known in academic fencing as a Schmiss (German for "smite" or "hit")—on his cheek.
+The tenth resulted in a wound that left a dramatic duelling scar, known in academic fencing as a Schmiss (German for "smite" or "hit"), on his cheek.

 In May 1932, Skorzeny joined the Austrian Nazi organization and soon became a member of the Austrian branch of the Nazi Sturmabteilung (SA) in February 1934.
 A charismatic figure, Skorzeny played a minor role in the Anschluss on 12 March 1938 when, according to his own account, he saved the Austrian President Wilhelm Miklas from being shot by Austrian Nazis.